deepanshumehtaa/AlekSIS-Core/docs/admin/02_ldap.rst

 Authenticating against LDAP
 ===========================

-BiscuIT can authenticate users against an LDAP directory (like OpenLDAP or Active Directory).
-The BiscuIT core can only authenticate and synchronise authenticated users to BiscuIT's database.
+AlekSIS can authenticate users against an LDAP directory (like OpenLDAP or Active Directory).
+The AlekSIS core can only authenticate and synchronise authenticated users to AlekSIS’ database.
 There are apps that help with tasks like mass-importing accounts and linking accounts to persons in the BiscuIY system (see below).